mc2-project/opaque-sql/README.md

 4. Compile and run the key store, in a separate window:

     ```sh
+    # Use TruCE installation path from step 2.
     export TRUCE_SDK=/path-to/sgx-trust-management/client
     source sgxsdk/environment # from SGX SDK install directory in step 1
     cd ${OPAQUE_HOME}/src/keystore